gianlucazani/COMP3221_assignment2/README.md

     The best blockchain is always the longest and where all the new blocks are valid
   </li>
   <li>
     When a peer dies, it gets inhibited.
-This means that the python program will still run but the peer will be made unreachable and not able anymore to sent anything
+This means that the python program will still run but the peer will be made unreachable and not able anymore to send anything
   </li>
   <li>
     The blockchain will never get forked, all peers will always agree on the chain